 “Free” in time-clock SaaS rarely means what you think.
 Some apps cap employees, some cap features, some hide a 14-day trial behind the word.
-Here’s the honest landscape in 2026: who’s actually free, where the catch is, and the five apps small-business owners shortlist most often.
-Spoiler — ClockOut is on this list, and yes, the bias is built in.
+Here’s the real landscape in 2026: who’s actually free, where the catch is, and the five apps small-business owners shortlist most often.
+Spoiler: ClockOut is on this list, and yes, the bias is built in.
 We also tell you when one of the others is the right call.

 The shortlist